click to read the legal restrictions, terms, & conditions for your use of this site.

 Clinical dentistry has

-undergone a dramatic transformation in the past fifty years.
+undergone a dramatic transformation in recent decades.
 Virtually all

-dental care was provided by general dentists fifty years ago, who enlisted the
+dental care was provided by general dentists sixty years ago, enlisting the

 aid of specialists in oral surgery or orthodontics, as necessary.
 In the